robert-altmiller/code_profiler/README.md

     ![copy_code_profiler_folder.png](/code_profiler/readme_images/copy_code_profiler_folder.png)

 - Step 3: Open your '__main.py__' program for loading all your Python imports and executing your code.
-Make sure all the imports run first, and then add the following lines to import the environment variables and code_profiler modules, and also decorate all in-scope Python functions.
+Make sure all the imports run first, and then add the following lines to import the environment variables and code_profiler modules, and decorate all in-scope Python functions.
 Make sure to _update the email_ in the '__log_file_write_path__' below to match your Databricks workspace requirements.

   ```python
   # all custom and standard library imports need to execute first....